Evidlo/remarkable_printer/README.md

 ## Install

-Assuming you have Go installed, simply run (with reMarkable connected via USB)
+With the reMarkable connected via USB, execute

+    make download_prebuilt
     make install

 This will install and start the printer service on the reMarkable.

-If you don't have go, you can download and unzip the precompiled release from the releases page to this directory then run the above command.
+Alternatively, you can build the executable yourself by omitting the `make download_prebuilt` step.

 ## Adding the reMarkable as a printer